Czirion/Zamia-bacterial-BGCs/README.md

 mv Zf.biom phyloseq/
 ~~~

 Copy the `metadatos.csv` file to `taxonomia_reads/` to be able to use Phyloseq.
 The Phyloseq script can be found in `phyloseq_reads.md` in this repository.

 ## Metagenomics assembly

 ### Run Metaspades

-Inside each sample folder in the server (example for sample Zf_36):
+Inside each sample folder in the server (example for sample Zf_36) run metaSPAdes:
 ~~~shell
 sh metaspades.sh *R1*.fastq *R2*.fastq Zf_36/
 ~~~

-Once you have the Metaspades output go to the local machine to copy the scaffolds files there:
+Once you have the metaSPAdes output go to the local machine to copy the scaffolds files there:
 ~~~shell
 mkdir ensambles_metag/
 scp <serveradress>/zamia-dic2020/Zf*/ASSMBLIES/*.fasta ./ensambles_metag/